mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 The most complex function has a cyclomatic complexity value of 1 while the median is 1.

 **Three undefined variables**
-These variables are cutally definined in separate script files loaded in to the page
+These variables are actually defined in separate script files loaded in to the page
 - 13	emailjs
 - 16	emailjs
 - 21	err